Born: April 1, 1928

 Along with Kenzo Tange and Kisho Kurokawa, he was part of the metabolism movement.

 Like many other architecture from his era, some of his works have already faced demolition.
-The Sofitel Tokyo, a 26 story building completed in 1994 only survived 14 years before being demolished in 2008.
+The Sofitel Tokyo, a 26 story building completed in 1994 saw a lifespan of only 14 years before being demolished in 2008.
 This was the first case in Japan where a building over 100 meters high had been torn down.

 Sky House (1958)